 - Overnight camping under tarp shelters at one of our overnight

 sites adjacent to our 3km of river frontage on the beautiful Elbow River

 Kamp Kiwanis is a bit different compared to most summer camps.
 Most summer camps have a first come, first served approach to registering their campers.
 Since Kamp Kiwanis aims to provide a summer camp experience for children who would otherwise have no opportunity to attend a summer camp, our registration process is based upon a nomination system.
 The majority of nominations come from teachers, but anyone can nominate a deserving child.

-The nomination forms are due by the date listed on the nomination forms.
+The 2018 nomination forms are due by May 14, 2018.
 Once the forms are collected, a selection committee comprised of Kiwanis Club Members and Kamp Kiwanis Staff will sort through all the nomination forms and select the campers who are most in need of a summer camp experience.
 Once the campers are selected, a health and permission package will be sent to selected campers in early June.

 Unfortunately, there are only a certain amount of spots available and sometimes it is necessary to create a wait list for campers.
 Often spots become available up to and including the first day of the session.